 12. Want a mirror-like sink?
 Polish it with flour.

 If you have a steel sink and you want it to shine like a diamond, some flour will do the trick for you.
 First of all, clean your sink and dry it.
 After that, sprinkle 1/4 cup of flour on the surface.
-Start scrubbing the flour by using a soft piece of cloth or a sponge and scrub it in circular motions.
+Start scrubbing the flour using a soft piece of cloth or a sponge and scrub it in circular motions.
 You will not regret the result.

 Nice tips.